Titles and Affiliations

 Impact

 Chemotherapy can reduce the risk of recurrence of breast cancer, but there is no way to tell which patients will benefit.
 Clinicians face a similar challenge in determining which patients will benefit from targeted therapies including new immunotherapy drugs.
 Dr. Rimm and his team are conducting several studies that focus on optimizing testing strategies to match patients to treatment more effectively.
-This includes a tumor infiltrating lymphocyte (TIL) assessment that could identify patients with triple-negative breast cancer who may benefit from immunotherapies, a common tumor marker called Ki67 that can select patients for chemotherapy, and a more precise test to measure HER2 levels to match patients to a newly approved antibody-drug conjugates.
-Taken together, the results of these studies can be translated to the clinic to provide patients with the optimum treatment for their breast cancer.
+Dr. Rimm’s lab has demonstrated that an inexpensive test that measures the presence of a proliferation marker called Ki67 in tumor biopsies can identify which patients need chemotherapy, sparing those who do not the added side effects and cost of unnecessary treatment.
+His lab has also used novel methods to assess tumor infiltrating lymphocytes (TILs), a measure of the immune system status to better determine which patients will benefit from immunotherapy and may be able to forgo chemotherapy.
+Most recently, Dr. Rimm has leveraged his expertise in developing sensitive assays to match patients to newly approved antibody-drug conjugates (ADCs).
+The results of his studies can then be translated to the clinic to provide patients with the optimum treatment for their breast cancer.

 Progress Thus Far